aws-samples/amazon-textract-enhancer/README.md

 <details><p>

 - A Lambda function, named `TextractAsyncJobSubmitFunction` is used to invoke both `DocumentAnalysis` and `TextDetection` API calls to Textract.
 Several environment variables are passed to this function:
     - `document_analysis_token_prefix`: an unique string used to identify the document analysis jobs.
 This is used alongwith the bucket and document name to indicate to Textract the uniqueness of submissions.
-Based on this, Textract wither runs a fresh job or responds with a job-id generated during a prior submission of same document.
+Based on this, Textract either runs a fresh job or responds with a job-id generated during a prior submission of same document.
     - `text_detection_token_prefix`: an unique string used to identify the text detection jobs.
 This is used alongwith the bucket and document name to indicate to Textract the uniqueness of submissions.
-Based on this, Textract wither runs a fresh job or responds with a job-id generated during a prior submission of same document.
+Based on this, Textract either runs a fresh job or responds with a job-id generated during a prior submission of same document.
     - `document_analysis_topic_arn`: Specifies the SNS topic to which job completion messages for document analysis jobs will be posted.
     - `text_detection_topic_arn`: Specifies the SNS topic to which job completion messages for text detection jobs will be posted.
     - `role_name`: Textract service role to which policies allowing message publication to the two previously mentioned topics are added.